 Safety, Stability, and Shelf Life

-- Use clean tools and containers
+- Use clean equipment and containers

-- Store products properly
+- Store products appropriately

-- Label with a make date
+- Label your products with the date they were made

 How to Choose the Right Product Type